Samadrita538/DN3.0_Exercises/README.md

 ---

 Each exercise folder contains the source code, configuration files, and other necessary resources.
 The instructions provided in the code comments and the documentation within each folder to complete the exercises.

+# Week 5 Exercises

+This repository contains the exercises for Week 5, each focused on developing and refining the `BookStoreAPI` project.
+Below is an overview of the exercises included:

+## Exercises Overview

+### Exercise 8
+- **Contents:**
+  - `.gitignore`: Specifies files and directories that Git should ignore.
+  - `.metadata`: Contains IDE or project-specific configuration files.
+  - `BookStoreAPI`: The main project directory containing the codebase.

+### Exercise 9
+- **Contents:**
+  - `.gitignore`: Specifies files and directories that Git should ignore.
+  - `.metadata`: Contains IDE or project-specific configuration files.
+  - `BookStoreAPI`: The main project directory containing the codebase.

+### Exercise 10
+- **Contents:**
+  - `BookStoreAPI`: The main project directory containing the codebase.

+### Exercise 11
+- **Contents:**
+  - `.gitignore`: Specifies files and directories that Git should ignore.
+  - `.metadata`: Contains IDE or project-specific configuration files.
+  - `BookStoreAPI`: The main project directory containing the codebase.

+### Exercise 12
+- **Contents:**
+  - `.gitignore`: Specifies files and directories that Git should ignore.
+  - `.metadata`: Contains IDE or project-specific configuration files.
+  - `BookStoreAPI`: The main project directory containing the codebase.

+### Exercise 13
+- **Contents:**
+  - `.gitignore`: Specifies files and directories that Git should ignore.
+  - `.metadata`: Contains IDE or project-specific configuration files.
+  - `BookStoreAPI`: The main project directory containing the codebase.

+### Exercise 14
+- **Contents:**
+  - `.gitignore`: Specifies files and directories that Git should ignore.
+  - `.metadata`: Contains IDE or project-specific configuration files.
+  - `BookStoreAPI`: The main project directory containing the codebase.

+### Exercise 15
+- **Contents:**
+  - `BookStoreAPI`: The main project directory containing the codebase.